akshatam/load-impacting/README.md

 *Please Remember*, this is only for test, and if you want to use the Library as such, just put your own token file in ./resources/tokens/ as "yourname".token" and instantiate the Client with yourname client = client_manager.get_client('yourname')

+## Testing.
+Since this is a relatively smaller application we've stuck to only Functional Testing.
+The test.py contains of tests for configuration and loadimpact functionality matter testing including validation of parsed script files.
+The symantic can be best analyzed by the server.